gvwilson/thirdbit/src/fiction/santas/index.md

 "This is Santa Hood,"
 Santa Greenwood said reluctantly.
-"And Figleaf—they're Miss Tumbly's."
+"And Figleaf—they're Vidancia's."

 "It's Finner," Finner corrected automatically.
 No-one noticed.

 The pause stretched awkwardly
 until Santa Greenwood sighed heavily and gestured at Captain Clausbeard.
-"And *this* is my dad."[^my-dad]
+"And *this* is my dad."

-[^my-dad]: What did the pirate say on his eightieth birthday?
-"Aye Matey!"
-Why do pirates love the opera?
-The arrrrias and the high c's.
-You're welcome.

 </section>